Technology Loan Program - Bridging the Digital Divide

 We thank our community partner agencies who have participated in the referral program from its inception and we gratefully acknowledge the support of the Government of Canada’s Emergency Community Support Fund, the Thunder Bay Community Foundation and the United Way of Thunder Bay for assistance in funding.

-The tablets and Wi-Fi hubs are available to help those who need it most access digital resources and community.
+The tablets, Chromebooks and Wi-Fi hubs are available to help those who need to access digital resources.
 Some activities they might be used for include:

 - job searching